dappnode/DAppNodeDocs/docs/user/install/dappnode-commands.md

 ![commands-welcome-message](/img/commands_welcome_message.png)

 :::tip
-Go to the [Access your dappnode via ssh](/docs/user/access-your-dappnode/terminal) section to learn more about how to access your dappnode via ssh
+Go to the [Access your Dappnode's terminal](/docs/user/access-your-dappnode/terminal) section to learn more about how to access the terminal.
 :::

 Below is a list of available commands in Dappnode: